-By combining the achievability result above with \cref{bigreduction}, we obtain a concise proof to establish that the nonemptiness problem for QLAs whose underlying QWAs are universal $\DSum$ QWAs is at least as hard as the universality problem for nondeterministic $\DSum$ QWAs, which is a long-standing open problem~\cite{DBLP:journals/tocl/ChatterjeeDH10,DBLP:conf/lics/BokerHO15}.
+By combining the discounted-sum realizability and transfer results above, in particular \cref{bigreduction} and \cref{finite-state:dsum}, we show that the nonemptiness problem for QLAs whose underlying QWAs are universal $\DSum$ QWAs is at least as hard as the universality problem for nondeterministic $\DSum$ QWAs, which is a long-standing open problem~\cite{DBLP:journals/tocl/ChatterjeeDH10,DBLP:conf/lics/BokerHO15}.